nlesc-sherlock/spiraljs/README.md

 _this library is still a work in progress_

-[This repository](https://github.com/nlesc-sherlock/spiraljs-demo) contains various examples of how spiraljs can be used.
+The sibling repository [https://github.com/nlesc-sherlock/spiraljs-demo](https://github.com/nlesc-sherlock/spiraljs-demo) contains various examples of how spiraljs can be used.

 # codepen.io live examples